On the variational nature of the Anzellotti pairing: Introduction

 where $(\bsmall(x,u),Du)$ denotes the pairing measure defined in the recent paper \cite{CD4}.
 This measure extends the concept of pairing measure introduced by Anzellotti in the celebrated paper \cite{Anz} by establishing a pairing theory between weakly differentiable vector fields $\bsmall(x)$ and \(BV\) functions.
 While the original definition of this measure starts from a distributional viewpoint, our contribution shows that it can be regarded also in a variational sense as a relaxed functional.
-This variational interpretation seems to be useful in order to study the $1$--Laplace operator, both in the case of the associated Euler--Lagrange equations (see \cite{Mazon2016}) and in the study of the related Dirichlet problem with measure data.
+In the authors' opinion, this variational interpretation may attract the attention of the community that deals with the $1$--Laplace operator, both in the case of the associated Euler--Lagrange equations (see \cite{Mazon2016}) and in the study of the related Dirichlet problem with measure data (see \cite{LeonardiComi}).

 Lower semicontinuity results and representation formulas for the relaxed functional in $BV(\Omega)$ have been obtained by many authors.
 In the already cited paper \cite{DM}, Dal Maso showed that, in order to prove lower semicontinuity, in his general setting the coercivity assumption cannot be dropped.
 In the spirit of the alternatives of Serrin (see \cite{Serrin61}), in order to drop this assumption, Fonseca and Leoni in \cite{FL} assumed a uniform lower semicontinuity condition in $x$.
 Moreover, in \cite{ADCF1,ADCF2}, the authors required weak differentiability in $x$ and $BV$ in $x$ dependence, respectively.
 In these cases the precise representatives for the singular parts are the approximately continuous representative and the lower semicontinuous capacitary representative, respectively.